kennycason/kennycason/posts/2023-08-02-tank-bot-raspberry-pi.markdown

 ---

 <img src="/images/robotics/tankbot/tankbot_main.jpeg" width="100%"/>
-Finished Tank Bot equipped with Raspberry Pi 4, Camera, and other Sensors.
+The finished Tank Bot is equipped with a Raspberry Pi 4, a camera, and other sensors.

 &nbsp;